-- 1.11 In 2019 we will engage with the public and other partners on ways to improve access to information and support within our communities.
-This will include options on supporting education; health literacy and self-management. - 1.12 By 2020 we will have developed a model to improve access to physical and digital information. - 1.13 By 2021 we will establish and implement an evaluation framework. - 1.14 By 2021 we will have the evaluation of the current arrangements for initial referral. - 1.15 By 2024 we will improve access to HSCP services by moving from our current 11 service access points to three.
+- In 2019 we will engage with the public and other partners on ways to improve access to information and support within our communities.
+This will include options on supporting education; health literacy and self-management. - By 2020 we will have developed a model to improve access to physical and digital information. - By 2021 we will establish and 0implement an evaluation framework. - By 2021 we have the evaluation of the current arrangements for initial referral. - By 2024 we will improve access to HSCP services by moving from our current 11 service access points to 3.